ilyaskalimullinn/classic_ml_framework/README.md

 # Classic Machine Learning models

 This repository contains some of my implementations of classic ML models such as Linear Regression, Decision Tree Regression, Gradient Boosting, etc. You can say that this is a basic mini-framework.
-Nothing too fancy, mainly it's just an exercise to make sure that I understand everything correctly.
+Nothing too fancy, for the most part it's just an exercise to make sure that I understand everything correctly.

-These are mainly from my homeworks in KFU ITIS.
-I improved some of them, added something new.
+These is mainly a compilation of my homework in KFU ITIS.
+I improved some of it, added something new.
 I also didn't include some stuff like AdaBoost.
 Maybe later!
-In any case, you can find my original homeworks in my GitHub.
+In any case, you can find repositories with my original homework in my GitHub.

 ## How to check it out